A BEACH IN THE CARIBBEAN

 To navigate and to stand could sum up the symbolic parental legacy of the paddle and the crutch; their fusion embodies simultaneously trans generational trauma, resilience and self-determination.

-Using, what I consider, the most mundane object to delineate personal space on a beach; the beach towel, I dipped my own towel in plaster and let it dry.
-It now stands alone, suspended like a ghostly shroud, as I wonder where is my place on this island?
+Using, what Gaudron considers, the most mundane object to delineate personal space on a beach; the beach towel, she dipped her own towel in plaster and let it dry.
+It now stands alone, suspended like a ghostly shroud, as the artist wonders: “ where is my place on this island?
 Where do I lay my towel?
 Where could I find rest?
-Where do I position myself in the complexity of the beach, the bones, the tourists?
+Where do I position myself in the complexity of the beach, the bones, the tourists?”.
 In a wider sense, how do we position ourselves in relation to death, history, dissociation and respect for our ancestors?
 How do we live alongside loss?

 Please click here for Maman Figuier 1 minute close up video